 Abstract.
-The present paper analyzes the usefulness of the normalized compression distance for the problem to cluster the HA sequences of virus data for the HA gene in dependence on the available compressors.
-Using the CompLearn Toolkit, the built-in compressors zlib and bzip are compared.
+The present paper analyzes the usefulness of the normalized compression distance for the problem to cluster the hemagglutinin (HA) sequences of influenza virus data for the HA gene in dependence on the available compressors.
+Using the CompLearn Toolkit, the built-in compressors zlib and bzip2 are compared.